-Joel Robert Poinsett, an amateur botanist and the first U.S. ambassador to Mexico, is credited with bringing the poinsettias to the U.S. in 1825.
-December 12th is considered National Poinsettia Day – a day to enjoy this symbol of holiday cheer.
+Joel Robert Poinsett, an amateur botanist, the first U.S. ambassador to Mexico, and founder of the Smithsonian Institute is credited with bringing the poinsettias to the U.S. in 1825.
+While visiting the Taxco area of Mexico, he became captivated by these plants and sent them home to his hothouses in South Carolina.
+In honor of him, December 12th is considered National Poinsettia Day, as declared by congress in 1851 – a day to enjoy this symbol of holiday cheer.

 Poinsettia Care Tips: